3: THE 'LION' MAGAZINE / MEMBERSHIP / MEETINGS

 CLUB MEMBERSHIP

 Back then, the LC of George Town was very selective in its recruitment of members.
-They have set a strict criterion for acceptance to membership.
+They have set a strict criterion for acceptance into membership.
 Not necessarily a bad thing.
 I remember eminent Lions like Haji Aroff who was the Chief Registrar of Birth & Death Department, Haji Syed Kabeer, the Immigration Department Chief, Choy, the Department Head of the High Court, Abdullah Ali, the Road Transport Department Chief, and Lam Chok Hong, the Manager of Chartered Bank.
 People in top positions.
 Today, the mixed strata of positions should be more relevant.
 Every individual has a talent or a skill set that he or she can contribute.

 In the old days, every member was encouraged to buy a table to invite their friends whenever we celebrated the Club’s Charter Anniversary.
 With forty members, we could easily have a full-capacity crowd at our anniversary dinner every year.
 We also had little difficulty in raising funds for our service projects.